CERN/CAiMIRA/README.md

 **For use of the model**
 Henriques A, Mounet N, Aleixo L, Elson P, Devine J, Azzopardi G, Andreini M, Rognlien M, Tarocco N, Tang J. (2022).
 Modelling airborne transmission of SARS-CoV-2 using CARA: risk assessment for enclosed spaces. _Interface Focus 20210076_. https://doi.org/10.1098/rsfs.2021.0076

+_Note that the short-range component of the model has not yet been published._

 ## Applications